NextronSystems/asgard-manual/usage/appendix.rst

 ------------------------------------

-This document will guide customers with an existing ASGARD version 1.x installation to perform an agent migration from ASGARD version 1.x to ASGARD version 2.
+This document will guide customers with an existing ASGARD version 1.x to perform an agent migration to ASGARD version 2.x.

-The new release of ASGARD Management Center brings not only a totally redesigned interface, but also major changes in the architecture and usability, making it faster, more robust and easier to use.
+The new release of ASGARD Management Center brings not only a redesigned interface, but also major changes in the architecture and usability, making it faster, more robust and easier to use.

 Prerequisites
 ^^^^^^^^^^^^^